 - Please supply captions for all figures and compile these on a separate sheet.

 - Authors are cautioned to type—wherever possible—all mathematical and chemical symbols, equations, and formulas.
 If these must be handwritten, please print clearly and leave ample space above and below for printer’s marks; please use only ink.
 All Greek or unusual symbols should be identified in the margin the first time they are used.
 Please distinguish in the margins of the manuscript between capital and small letters of the alphabet whenever confusion may arise (e.g., k, K, k).
 Please underline with a wavy line all vector quantities or use boldface type.
 Use fractional exponents to avoid root signs.
 The symbols used should conform to the Society's Official Nomenclature whenever possible.

 - This journal does not assess page charges and provides 25 free reprints.
 Additional reprints, if desired, may be purchased when galley proofs of manuscripts are received.

-- Under the provisions of U.S. copyright law, effective January 1978, the copyright must be explicitly transferred from author to publisher to enable the publisher to assure maximum dissemination of the author's work.
-A copy of the transfer agreement to be used for the Journal of Rheology® is printed in this issue and on the world-wide web at http://www.rheology.org/sor/publications/j_rheology/.
-Additional copies are available from the Editor, or authors may photocopy the agreement from the journal.
+- Under the provisions of U.S. copyright law, effective January 1978, the copyright must be explicitly transferred from author to the Society of Rheology to enable the publisher to assure maximum dissemination of the author's work.
 A copy of that agreement, executed and signed by the author, is now required with each manuscript submission.
-(If the article is a "work made for hire" the agreement must be signed by the employer.)
+(If the article is a “work made for hire” the agreement must be signed by the employer.)